eag1ex/gnc/readme.md

 - `opt.storeType:string`: two types are available `GLOBAL`: Uses node `global.GNC={}` variable to store your cache, this way every time your re-initiate the class module in the same node process your data still remains. `LOCAL`: only exists in current class instance.

+### Caching limits
+Cache is monitored for its use and consumption, always latest cache is kept and limits are deleted, Last created cache becomes the latest entry.
 - `opt.keepPerScope:number`: How much cache to keep on each scope, defaults to latest 5 entries.
 - `opt.keepPerTotal:number`: How much cache to keep on all scopes, defaults to latest 5 entries.
 - keepPerScope is evaluated first and keepPerTotal second, all on every `$setCache` call